gophpeek/laravel-queue-autoscale/docs/advanced-usage/contributing.md

+---
+title: "Contributing"
-# Contributing to Laravel Queue Autoscale
+description: "Guidelines for contributing to Laravel Queue Autoscale development"
+weight: 34
+---

+# Contributing

 First off, thank you for considering contributing to Laravel Queue Autoscale!
 It's people like you that make this package better for everyone.